Select a language

 Most of what we do now is defined in software, and the move to software increased the scale and capacity of what’s possible.
 This move also grants—and, by necessity, requires—the codification of processes.
 This helps you meet the demands of your business under increased cost awareness and time constraints.

 Here’s where automation comes in.
 Why should you spend time setting up these environments through templates manually?
-Thanks to codification, you have a template that you follow to do this work.
+Thanks to codification, achieved through Infrastructure as Code, you have a template that you follow to do this work.
 Why not have an automated system follow those rules instead?
 Roll out deployments in your datacenter with automation that works with your existing infrastructure and management tools to take full advantage of what you already have to get to the future state you need.

 Not all applications are created the same.
 They require different settings, filesystems, ports, users...the list goes on.
 Once you’ve automated provisioning, you need to be able to tell those resources what they need to do.
 Storing what your application environment looks like in a document, spreadsheet, text file, or even email won’t help you achieve a repeatable, robust environment to host your applications.
 And, as you gain more systems, more instances, and more complexity, you need a better way of recording what systems look like so you’re able to manage them effectively.